vpro/poel/README.md

 ![Travis CI build status](https://travis-ci.org/vpro/poel.svg?branch=master)

-# poel
+# VPRO Poel

-The famous VPRO Poel!
+The software for the famous VPRO Poel!

-## running
+## Running

-Doing `mvn spring-boot:run` in a terminal should do the trick!
+Make sure you have Oracle JDK 8 installed.

+Running `./mvnw spring-boot:run` should do the trick!
+If you have a local installation of Apache Maven 3.x, you can also use `mvn` instead of the supplied `mvnw` script.

-You should be able to see the poel at [localhost:8080](http://localhost:8080/)
+After starting up the poel should at live at [localhost:8080](http://localhost:8080/)

-## adding front end (vendor) resources
+## Adding front end (vendor) resources

 For now this means installing them through the `package.json` and NPM and creating a vendor script in `package.json` that after running `npm run vendor` copies the